Enable the custom domain

 You need to add a DNS TXT record to your domain to verify ownership of your domain with Okta before Okta can serve traffic over it.
 This record includes the Okta-generated values provided in the Host and Data columns of the table on the Verify domain ownership page.
 Okta verifies that you own your domain when it finds the TXT record that contains the generated value.

-Important: Depending on your registrar, you may only need to enter
+Note: Depending on your domain provider, you may only need to enter

 _oktaverification.login.example.com.
-If your registrar doesn't support the value that you enter, verification fails and your custom URL domain configuration is incomplete.
+If your domain provider doesn't support the value that you enter, verification fails and your custom URL domain configuration is incomplete.

 Note: It may take up to 24 hours for your DNS changes to propagate.
 If your changes don't appear within 24 hours, return to this step and confirm your settings.
-Use a tool like Dig to check your DNS records.
+Use a tool like Dig (opens new window) to check your DNS records.

 If Verified appears, click Next.
 If an error occurs, possible issues may be that the TXT record may not have propagated yet or there may be a copy and paste issue with the values.